rust-lang/rfcs/text/0000-sized-hierarchy.md

-It may seem that re-using the `Pointee` trait at the bottom of the trait hierarchy is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `const DynSized` and avoid complicated behaviour change over an edition.
+It may seem that re-using the `Pointee` trait at the bottom of the trait hierarchy is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `const ValueSized` and avoid complicated behaviour change over an edition.

 Without `Pointee`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options:

-1. Introduce new relaxed bounds (i.e. `?DynSized`), which has been found unacceptable in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions)
+1. Introduce new relaxed bounds (i.e. `?ValueSized`), which has been found unacceptable in previous RFCs ([rfcs#2255][issue_more_implicit_bounds] summarizes these discussions)
 2. Keep `?Sized`'s existing meaning of removing the implicit `Sized` bound